Hong Kong Science Museum: Paleontology Gallery

 This gallery opened in 2023 as part of the museum's permanent exhibition renewal project and is also known as Extinction · Resilience.
 Around 80 to 100 fossils and replicas are housed in this gallery, with the main highlight being an almost complete Deinonychus fossil.
 Visitors can also view and interact with two dinosaur animatronics (a Tyrannosaurus rex and a Velociraptor).

 Jockey Club Environmental Conservation Gallery

 A gallery consisting of interactive exhibits and games related to the causes of climate change and what humans can do to save the planet.

 World of Mirrors

 A house of mirrors.
 Visitors can view and interact with mirrors to create interesting reflections.

 Light

-A colorful gallery in which visitors are encouraged to explore the phenomena of light and colors through interactive exhibits.
+A colourful gallery in which visitors are encouraged to explore the phenomena of light and colours through interactive exhibits.

 Mathematics

-This gallery consists of multiple tables with brain teasers produced by the Oregon Museum of Science and Industry.
+This gallery consists of multiple tables with brain teasers produced by the Oregon Museum of Science and Industry (OMSI).

+First Floor

+Earth Science Gallery

+A gallery that explains the earth's formation, structure, and phenomena including plate tectonics and climate change, as well as how natural disasters occur.
+It also contains samples of minerals and Hong Kong's hexagonal rock columns.